sbrshkappa/Static-Website-Builder/README.md

-# Chainlit Starter App
+# React Site Builder

-This project is a starter Chainlit application that demonstrates a simple integration with OpenAI's API.
+This is a project that builds out a static react site based on an image of the design that you provide to OpenAI.
+The app leverages LLM Agent capabilities to build out the site.
 It showcases the following key features:

 1. **OpenAI Integration**: The app is connected to OpenAI's API, allowing it to leverage state-of-the-art language models for generating responses.